MikMikCodes/formula-calc/README.md

 # 🌙 Moon Moisture Formula Recalculator

-Hey there, I'm Mika, the owner of Moon Moisture Skincare and the creator of this app.
-Let me tell you, this app is a total game-changer for skincare creators like me.
-It helps us scale formulas, track ingredients, and stay super organized.
-Whether you're whipping up lotions, butters, or scrubs, this tool can recalculate based on batch size, monitor water phase loss, and even split fragrance formulas.
+🎨 Built by Raemika L. | Owner of Moon Moisture LLC

+Let me tell you, this app helps DIY skincare formulators quickly recalculate ingredient amounts based on batch size.
+Whether you're scaling up a body butter formula or adjusting percentages for smaller test batches, this app has your back.

-## ✨ Features
+## Features

-- **Ingredient Calculator** – Add ingredients + get auto conversions in grams/oz
+- **Ingredient Calculator** – Instantly convert percentages into grams/oz as you build your formula
-- **Water Phase Tracker** – Watch your water phase weight before/after heating to track evaporation
-- **Fragrance Split Tool** – Split up to 3 fragrances using set ratios
+- **Fragrance Split Tool** – Auto-split up to 3 fragrances with smart ratio presets
-- **Responsive Design** – Works on desktop, tablet, and mobile screens
-- **Save Formulas with Versions** – No more “wait, which version was that?”
-- **Responsive Design** – Works on laptop, tablet, or phone
+- **Water Phase Tracker** – Enter before/after weights to see how much evaporated
-- **Offline Backup** – If the database is down, it keeps your data safe locally
+- **Offline Backup** – Data saves locally so you don’t lose formulas if the server’s down

 ## Tech Stack